anthemion-org/ogle-web/README.md

 Ogle has copyright ©2006-2023 Jeremy Kelly.
 You may view the source code here, or copy it to your device, but _you may not reuse or redistribute it_.
 I may open-source it some day.

-The Ogle word lists derive from [SCOWL](https://wordlist.sourceforge.net/), copyright ©2000-2004 Kevin Atkinson.
+The Ogle word list derives from [SCOWL](https://wordlist.sourceforge.net/), copyright ©2000-2004 Kevin Atkinson.
 Use and distribution of SCOWL are subject to the terms of the [SCOWL License](Misc/scowl_license.txt).

 ## Project structure